luciopaiva/vertx-lettuce-redis-client/README.md

 So here I learned two things:

-- do not run stuff in the Lettuce even loop
+- do not run stuff in the Lettuce event loop
-- commands can time out even after their response have arrived
+- commands can time out even after their response has arrived